zcemycl/practice-app/README.md

   - vis.js -- Show force network.
   - Can act as a table of content.
 - Visitor Tracker
   - axios, public-ip, sheet.best, google sheet
+- React Tour
+  - To guide the ui navigation.
+- Online shop [In Progress]
 - Feedback Form [To-do]
 - Try cytoscapejs, react-diagram, drag and drop, etc.
-- React Tour [To-do]
 - Need to use more lifecycle.
 - Newsletter Subscription [To-do]
-- Online shop [In Progress]

 ![img](./resources/view.png)